-According to the IRS’ tax attorneys, the “The court misconstrued the facts of the case.”
+Suffice it to say that the IRS did not like the outcome of the case.
+According to the IRS’ tax attorneys, the “court misconstrued the facts of the case.”
 That is the conclusion reached by the IRS Office of Chief Counsel in Chief Counsel Notice 2007-008.
-The case that the IRS attorney refers to is Creel v.
-Commissioner, 419 F.3d 1135 (2005).

 As a result of the Creel decision, the U.S. Department of Justice has revised the U.S. Attorneys’ Manual to include standardized language for use by U.S. Attorneys in restitution orders and in the restitution portion of plea agreements, with the aim of not putting taxpayers in a position to argue that the restitution in their plea agreement satisfies or compromises their civil tax liability.